Jane Fonda: ‘I’ve Been Raped, I’ve Been Sexually Abused As A Child’

 The Washington Post reports that the Academy Award-winning actress decided to make these revelations to show “the extent to which a patriarchy takes a toll on females.”

-Fonda has always been very outspoken, and she’s spent her entire life in the public eye; however, it’s only now she’s revealing the private and painful details of her earlier life.
+Fonda has always been very outspoken, and she’s spent her entire life in the public eye, but it’s only now she’s revealing the private and painful details of her earlier life.

 “I’ve been fired because I wouldn’t sleep with my boss and I always thought it was my fault; that I didn’t do or say the right thing.”